 Do you use automated decision making or profiling?
 If so, how do you use my personal data to make decisions about me?

-No automated decision making or profiling is undertaken.
+No automated decision making or profiling is undertaken by the First-tier Tribunal for Scotland Social Security Chamber.